Learn more about our programs.

 - Update and create activity reports.

-- Maintain the minimum activity level for this program, which is 1 shift per week (see below).
+- Maintain the minimum activity level for this program.

 Additional volunteer requirements: